suchjs/vp-suchjs/docs/en/field.md

 ## How to configure the fields

-Usually our actual data simulation is based on the `json` object format, then we must configure the `key` of the data field.
-Suchjs supports the following configuration for the key:
+Usually our actual data mocking is based on the `json` object, then we need configure the `key` of the data field.
+Suchjs supports the following configuration for the field key:

 - `?` indicates that a field is not required, that is, the field may not be included in the generated data.

-- `{min[,max]}` represents the number of occurrences of the field, it is usually used in array configuration, but pay attention to some details of array field configuration:
+- `{min[,max]}` represents the number of occurrences of the field, it is usually used in array configuration, but pay attention to some details of the configuration:

-  1. When `min` is `0`, the entire field value will become `undefined`.
-If the array hits `0`, you still want to generate an empty array, you can use `+0` instead of `0`.
-Similarly, when the value of `min` is `1`, Suchjs will also generate the primitive type of `value` instead of generating an array.
-If you still want to generate an array of `value` values, you need to use `+1` instead .
+  1. When `min` is `0`, the field value may get a `undefined`.
+If the `min` did hits `0`, and you still want to get a field value of an empty array, you can use `+0` instead of `0`.
+Similarly, when the value of `min` is `1`, `Suchjs` will also generate the primitive type of `value` instead of generating an array.
+If you still want to generate an array of `value` values, you need to use `+1` instead.
 The meaning of `+` plus sign here means that the generated data is always an array.

-  2. When the `value` value of the field itself is also an array, the generated data will generate values ​​one by one in the order of appearance of the array.
-If you want to define the meaning of the array value is to take one of the items to generate, you can precede the `{` Add the identifier English colon `:`, such as `key:{3,5}`, which means to take one item of the array value and simulate an array of 3 to 5 items.
+  2. When the filed value itself is an array, the generated data will generate values ​​one by one in the order of appearance of the array.
+If you want to generate an array which it's items are all the same type by one of the field value's items, you can add the identifier colon `:` before the `{`, such as `key:{3,5}`, which means to take one item of the field value array and generate an array of 3 to 5 items by the item.

-  3. If this field is also optional, you can add a `?` symbol after the closing curly brace `}` at the end.
+  3. If this array field is also optional, you can add a `?` symbol after the closing curly brace `}` at the end.

   4. Note that the minimum number `0` and the optional symbol `?` have different meanings.
-The field of `0` will always exist, while the field of `?` is not necessarily.
+When the minimum number is `0`, the field will always exist, even the value is `undefined`, while the field is setted by symobol `?`, the field may exist, and may not.

-  5. For the value of `value` that is not an array type, the data of the array type is finally generated according to the value of `value`.
-This may be different from the behavior of the `mockjs` library, for example, `mockjs` for string types, the result will be a string with the value repeated multiple times.
+  5. If the field value is not an array type, an array of the field value will be generated.
+This may be different from the behavior of the `mockjs` library, for example, in `mockjs`, the result will be a string with the value repeated multiple times, instead of an array of the value with a length same as the times.

   ```javascript
   Such.as({